 LISU publishes compilations of statistical information about libraries and for librarians and reports on the results of its statistical surveys and research projects.
-In addition, we also publish two popular readers guides to fiction: Who Else Writes Like..? for adults and Who Next..? for children.
+In addition, we also publish two popular online resources, , a readers guide to adult fiction authors and , a guide to children's authors.
 Further information on individual titles is given below.

 Fines and Charges in Public Libraries in England and Wales

 Report covering public libraries in England and Wales, giving full details of the charges made, and concessions available, for loans.
 More information